mccauslw/SMCRandomPref/README.md

 ### `R/`

-This folder contains **R scripts** used to generate:
+This folder contains **R scripts** used to generate figures, tables and documents:

-- Figures used in the paper, stored in `paper/figures/`
+- `create_documents.R` creates the supplementary material, stored in `documents/`
-- Tables used in the paper, stored in `paper/tables`
+- `create_figures_tables.R` creates the figures used in the paper, stored in `paper/figures/`, and the tables used in the paper, stored in `paper/tables`
-- Supplementary material, stored in `documents/`
+- `tabulate_results.R` contains code used by the first two scripts
+- `run_simulations.R` runs the sequential Monte Carlo simulations

 ### `Rmarkdown/`